Lazenby’s was one of the largest sauce manufacturers in Britain. Their flagship Harvey’s fish sauce was a popular condiment in Victorian homes.

 In the 21st century Nestle sold off their C&B operations, and the (unused) rights to the E Lazenby name were acquired by Premier Foods.
 Nestle retains the rights to the Lazenby name in South Africa, where it remains a popular Worcestershire sauce brand.

-- As an interesting note, the Red Lion at Bagshot played host to a reconciliation between Pitt the Elder (1708 – 1778), Prime Minister of the United Kingdom, and John Wilkes (1725 – 1797) following a duel between the two men that ended in both their guns misfiring.
+- The Red Lion at Bagshot played host to a reconciliation between Pitt the Elder (1708 – 1778), Prime Minister of the United Kingdom, and John Wilkes (1725 – 1797) following a duel between the two men that ended in both their guns misfiring.